mitsuhiko/lucumr/2017/6/5/diversity-in-technology.rst

 is everything but user friendly.
 If you do a Google auto complete search for “Why is Gimp” it completes to “slow [on mac]”, “bad”, “complicated” and “unintuitive”.
-In many ways I think the answer is probably a reflection of the developer community community being lacking focus in some key areas.
+In many ways I think the answer is probably a reflection of the developer community lacking focus in some key areas.
 There is no reason that Open Source software has to be user unfriendly.

 In particular some of the infamous Open Source communities like the Linux are (almost?) proud of their harsh culture.
 Often documentation